 MFA at the ASF

-Currently, ASF project committers mainly encounter MFA when they set their accounts to work with GitHub repositories.
-This is GitHub's 2FA verification system, not the Foundation's; however, as we extend MFA to cover ASF apps and processes, the method for setting up MFA will be similar to the current GitHub experience.
+ASF project committers will encounter MFA when they set up their accounts to work with GitHub repositories.
+This is GitHub's 2FA verification system, not the Foundation's.

-See also the draft MFA reset policy.
+See also the MFA reset policy.

-Copyright 2024, The Apache Software Foundation, Licensed under the Apache License, Version 2.0.
+Copyright 2026, The Apache Software Foundation, Licensed under the Apache License, Version 2.0.

-Apache® and the Apache feather logo are trademarks of The Apache Software Foundation.
+Apache® and the Apache logo are trademarks of The Apache Software Foundation.